Sydney Airport gets $16.7 billion buyout bid as investors take longer-term view on travel

-SYDNEY (Reuters) -A group of infrastructure investors has proposed a $22.26 billion ($16.7 billion) buyout of Sydney Airport Holdings Pty Ltd, the operator of Australia’s biggest airport, taking a longer-term view on the pandemic-battered travel sector.
+SYDNEY (Reuters) -A group of infrastructure investors has proposed one of Australia’s biggest-ever buyouts, a A$22.26 billion ($16.7 billion) purchase of Sydney Airport Holdings Pty Ltd, taking a longer-term view on the pandemic-battered travel sector.

-Record-low interest rates have led pension funds and their investment managers to chase higher yields.
+The proposal comes as record-low interest rates prompt pension funds and their investment managers to chase higher yields.
 The purchase, with an enterprise value of A$30 billion including debt, would allow them to reap financial benefits when borders reopen and travel demand rebounds.

-If successful, the deal would be Australia’s biggest this year, eclipsing the $8.1 billion spin-off of Endeavour Group Ltd and Star Entertainment Group Ltd’s $7.3 billion bid for Crown Resorts Ltd.
+If successful, the purchase of Australia’s biggest airport would be one of the country’s largest-ever by enterprise value in U.S. dollar terms, on par with the $22 billion purchase of mall operator Westfield Group by Unibail-Rodamco in 2017, Refinitiv data showed.

+It would also rank as the eighth-biggest deal globally this year and the second-largest airport purchase, behind the $30.2 billion buyout of Britain’s Heathrow Airport in 2006.

 The Sydney Aviation Alliance - a consortium comprising IFM Investors, QSuper and Global Infrastructure Partners - has offered A$8.25 per Sydney Airport share, a 42% premium to the stock’s Friday close.